Araneta City: Novotel Manila Araneta City

-The Novotel Manila Araneta City is a 24-storey, mid-scale hotel located at the southeast corner to the Araneta Coliseum, and serves as the first Novotel hotel in the country.
+The Novotel Manila Araneta City is a 24-storey, 4-star hotel located at the southeast corner to the Araneta Coliseum, and serves as the first Novotel hotel in the country.
 The hotel has a total of 401 rooms and features five restaurants, seven meeting and function rooms, a spa room, a play area, an open-air events space, a Premium Lounge and a penthouse at the topmost floor.

 Ibis Styles Araneta City

-The Ibis Styles Araneta City is a budget hotel located adjacent to the Gateway Mall 2, along General Roxas Avenue.
-The new hotel opened its doors in a soft opening in March 2024, and features 286 rooms and features five function rooms, three restaurants, a lobby lounge, a co-working space with an all-day patisserie, and a rooftop pool bar with a cantilevered pool, and was fully completed in September 2024.
+The Ibis Styles Araneta City is a 3-star hotel located adjacent to the Gateway Mall 2, along General Roxas Avenue.
+The budget hotel opened its doors in a soft opening in March 2024, and features 286 rooms and features five function rooms, three restaurants, a lobby lounge, a co-working space with an all-day patisserie, and a rooftop pool bar with a cantilevered pool.